NHLers by Country: On Top of Their Game and the World

 Ex-Buffalo Sabres forward Alexander Mogilny – (Photo by Denis Brodeur/NHLI via Getty Images)

-Notable Russian Player: Three playoffs ago, Tampa Bay Lightning forward Nikita Kucherov led the league in playoff scoring en route to helping his team capture a second straight Stanley Cup.
-So, he’s as good a representative as any, especially as a former Hart winner himself (and the most recent Art Ross Trophy winner as the leading point scorer in 2023-24).
+Notable Russian Player: Five playoffs ago, Tampa Bay Lightning forward Nikita Kucherov led the league in playoff scoring en route to helping his team capture a second straight Stanley Cup.
+So, he’s as good a representative as any, especially as a former Hart winner himself (and the most recent Art Ross Trophy winner as the leading point scorer in 2024-25… and 2023-24).

 Albert Pudas was technically the first Finnish-born NHLer.
 He was also technically an original Toronto Maple Leaf, with the St. Pats changing their name during his first and only season in 1926-27.
 He only played four games, without scoring a point, though.
 Pudas was also raised in Canada, meaning center Matti Hagman, who played four seasons instead, is credited as the first.

 Notable Finnish Player: Florida Panthers forward Aleksander Barkov’s name may sound Russian, but it’s actually his father’s, almost literally.
 Russian Alexander Barkov Sr. played professionally in Finland, where Aleksander was born (and trained).
-Clearly, Finland did a good job, with Barkov winning the Frank J. Selke Trophy as the league’s top defensive forward in 2023-24 (and 2020-21).
+Clearly, Finland did a good job, with Barkov, who’s unfortunately projected to be out of action due to injury in 2025-26, winning the Frank J. Selke Trophy as the league’s top defensive forward for the two past seasons (and 2020-21).

 Ever since the Czechs won gold at the 1998 Winter Olympics, they’ve been seen as a major world power.
 Truth be told, since the official birth of the Czech Republic in the early 1990s, they’ve always been up there.
 From 1995 until 2001, they medaled every year at either the Olympics or the International Ice Hockey Federation World Championship.

 Notable Czech Player: Boston Bruins forward David Pastrnak is the active points leader among Czech players (Jaromir Jagr is first all-time as if there was any doubt).
-There’s really no risk of Pastrnak catching him though, with Jagr holding a 1,200-point lead over his compatriot.
+There’s really no risk of Pastrnak catching him though, with Jagr holding an 1,100-point lead over his compatriot.

 Switzerland, perhaps surprisingly, hovers around the 10-player mark.
 Of course, to be fair, that does include Anaheim Ducks rookie Mason McTavish, who grew up Canadian.
 He did play in Switzerland instead of the Ontario Hockey League during the shortened 2020-21 season, for what it’s worth.